 The standard video length is up to three minutes.
 And the company has recently started rolling out the ability for videos to be up to 10 minutes.
 Vertical video is all-but-mandatory (rather like stories-based content on other platforms, but without other feed or aspect ratio options).
 Sound is essential to most videos on the platform (unlike many networks where silent video playback reigns supreme).

 The app boasts a loyal and active user base.
-It has 800 million monthly active users (according to a leaked deck from the company), 30 million of which are in the U.S. The average user opens the app a whopping eight times every day, staying on for at least five minutes each time.
-There are already more than 35 TikTok influencers who have tens of millions of followers.
+It has 800 million monthly active users (according to a leaked deck from the company), 30 million of which are in the U.S. The average global user spends 13.3 hours per month watching videos on TikTok.
+There are more than 35 TikTok influencers who have tens of millions of followers.

 What about brands?
 So far, TikTok has proven popular with consumer brands, counting the likes of Nike, The Washington Post, Skittles, the NBA, Fenty Beauty, the San Diego Zoo, and Pepsi among its ranks.
 But some B2B companies have started testing the waters too and exploring using TikTok for Business.